artek2001/blogger/README.md

 # Blogger Website on Rails
 ##Website, considered to be a blogger website for creating posts, editing posts.
-Genrally, all the basic bloger functionality
+Generally, all the basic blogger functionality
 > First Website on Rails